top of page

 Dr. Serge Alexis Kamgang is a Cameroonian conservation biologist specializing in biodiversity conservation and capacity building across Central and West Africa.
 With over 15 years of experience, his work focuses on large mammal ecology, human-wildlife conflict, and protected area management.
 In recognition of his efforts to protect lions in the Bénoué ecosystem, Dr. Kamgang received the prestigious 2023 Whitley Award.
 He is the Founder and Executive Director of Biodiversity, Environment, and Sustainable Development (BEDD), a non-profit organization (www.bioedd.org) dedicated to supporting the Cameroonian government in biodiversity conservation.
 Under his leadership, BEDD runs the only Kordofan giraffe conservation initiative in the Bénoué ecosystem.
 This project aims to protect the Critically Endangered subspecies through extensive monitoring and active community engagement within northern Cameroon’s conservation landscape.

-Our mission: WWA UK seeks to raise £1,500 (approx. $2,000) to cover the purchase and supply of a Canon RF 200-800mm Telephoto Lens, SanDisk Portable Solid-State Drive and Walkie-Talkies to enhance Dr Kamgang and his team’s ability to collect, store and share data.
+Update April 2025: WWA UK has raised £1,500 (approx. $2,000) to cover the purchase and supply of a Canon RF 200-800mm Telephoto Lens, SanDisk Portable Solid-State Drive and Walkie-Talkies to enhance Dr Kamgang and his team’s ability to collect, store and share data.

 The equipment will contribute to the successful implementation of the project’s objectives, supporting the long-term conservation of the Kordofan giraffe.